FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 ```
 configMAC_ADDR0 through  configMAC_ADDR5
 ```

-Extra options -s: to run a gdb server
-              -S: to start in paused mode

 7. Expectations
 On the remote machine you should expect to see something similar to the